 Using Sod.
 Very steep slopes are often sodded but many times the results are not good because of poor sod or careless laying.
 The soil preparation for sod should be as thorough as for seeding.
-A generous amount of lawn food (and lime in acid soils) under the sod, hastens rooting and anchoring.
+A generous amount of lawn food (and lime in acid soils or gypsum in compact alkaline soils) under the sod, hastens rooting and anchoring.
 It is well to use wooden stakes to hold the sod in place.
 On long grades, one foot strips of sod may be laid horizontally along the slope at three or four foot intervals to help break up the flow of water.
 The soil between the strips should be seeded in the usual way.